-My brother, Eddy, provided sound advice based on his many years of teaching experience and creativity, enriching my books from stories to what will hopefully be learning experiences.
+My brother Eddy provided sound advice based on his many years of teaching experience and creativity, enriching my books from stories to what will hopefully be learning experiences.
 He developed the educational Discussion Guides/Activities on his own initiative, which then led to our creation of Teacher’s Tack for Believing In Horses and Teacher’s Tack for Believing In Horses Out West – more great adventures!

-I thank the organizations Freedom Hill Horse Rescue and Thoroughbred Placement and Rescue, Incorporated which allowed me to visit and research to make realistic renditions of events in my first book.
-I was completely inspired by the volunteers who help keep horses from seeing fates they shouldn’t see.
+I thank the organizations Freedom Hill Horse Rescue and Thoroughbred Placement Resources, Inc. which allowed me to visit and research to make realistic renditions of events in my first book.
 I also thank the dedicated people at the Caisson Platoon Equine Assisted Programs, Maryland Therapeutic Riding, and the SPIRIT Serving Veterans Program for working with me on my second book and sharing their valuable time and insights with me.
 A large thanks also goes to Loftmar Stables for too many reasons to list here.

 Finally, I thank my publisher, J.B.
-Max Publishing, for taking a chance on this unknown author – twice.
+Max Publishing, for taking a chance on an unknown author for my first two novels.

 ABOUT THE AUTHOR

-Valerie’s non-fiction stories have appeared in numerous books.
+Valerie’s fiction and non-fiction stories have appeared in numerous books.
 Two of her short stories have won awards in the National Federation of Press Women’s at-large and national communications contests.
 She holds memberships in writing organizations including American Horse Publications, the Military Writers Society of America, and the Accokeek Women Writers Group.

-In 2014, Valerie founded Veteran Writing Services, LLC, to provide writing services to business clients and encourage other veterans to write.
-She is a lifetime member of the Naval Intelligence Professionals and Disabled American Veterans, and served on the Board of Directors for the Southwest Veterans’ Business Resource Center, and the Board of Directors of the Military Writers Society of America.
+In 2014, Valerie founded Veteran Writing Services, LLC to provide writing services to business clients and encourage other veterans to write.
+In 2021, she established Veterans Publishing as a part of her business.
 She owns and rides horses and served as Secretary of the Maryland Horse Council, an organization representing 35,000 horse people in her home state.
 One of her proudest achievements in her writing career was being presented the Military Writers Society of America President’s Award for 2019 for contributions to the organization and its goals.
 She currently serves as the Vice President of MWSA.

 She lives in Maryland with her husband, Jaime Navarro, a retired Navy pilot and horseman.
-Jaime and Valerie enjoy the company of their wonderful families and friends, their three horses, and two dogs.
+Jaime and Valerie enjoy the company of their wonderful families and friends, their three horses, and thier perfect dog.

-Valerie’s non-fiction and fiction stories have been published in the following books:
+Valerie’s non-fiction and fiction stories and poetry have been published in the following books: